shnewto/symbolic-regression-c/README.md

 TODO:

+1. Extend tests for more coverage.
-1. Optimize the hell out of this.
+2. Optimize the hell out of this.
-2. Convert documentation to Markdown.
+3. Convert documentation to Markdown.
-3. Add some more sophistication to global memory management.
+4. Add some more sophistication to global memory management.
-4. Tune.
+5. Tune.
-5. Add command line options for a range of preset functions?
+6. Add command line options for a range of preset functions?
-6. Add command line help string.
+7. Add command line help string.

 Known Issues: